thosgood/this-weeks-finds/markdown/201-250/week235.md

 The relevant directions say whether some bit in memory is a zero or one
 - or more generally, anything that affects our computation.
-The irrelevant ones say how the molecules in our computer are wiggling around\... or the molecules of air *around* the computer - or anything that doesn\'t affect our computation.
+The irrelevant ones say how the molecules in our computer are wiggling around... or the molecules of air *around* the computer - or anything that doesn't affect our computation.

 So, for our computer to keep acting digital, it should pump out *heat!*

-Here\'s a simpler example.
+Here's a simpler example.
 Take a ball bearing and drop it into a wine glass.
 Regardless of its initial position and velocity - within reason - the ball winds up motionless at the bottom of the glass.
 Lots of different states seem to be converging to one state!

-But this isn\'t really true.
-In fact, information about the ball\'s position and velocity has been converted into *heat*: irrelevant information about the motion of atoms.
+But this isn't really true.
+In fact, information about the ball's position and velocity has been converted into *heat*: irrelevant information about the motion of atoms.